mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 ### Dimension Reduction
 1. Principle Component Analysis (PCA)
 2. Canonical Correlation Analysis (CCA)
-3. Independent Component Analysis (PCA)
+3. Independent Component Analysis (ICA)

 ## 4.2.
 Deep Learning-based Foundation Model Construction

 ### Overview

-This module focuses on pretraining foundation models that can easily adapt to downstream tasks for fMRI analysis.
+This module focuses on (1) pretraining foundation models that can easily adapt to downstream tasks for fMRI analysis, and (2) implementing popular federated learning methods to facilitate multi-site fMRI studies.
-The feature encoders of these models are pretrained on 3,806 unlabeled fMRI scans from public cohorts in a self-supervised learning manner.
+1. The feature encoders of ten deep learning models are pretrained on 3,806 unlabeled fMRI scans from public cohorts in a self-supervised learning manner.
 In each directory, the `Pretrain_XXX.py` and `Finetune_XXX.py` scripts are the main functions for pretraining and fine-tuning a specific encoder, respectively.
+2. The source code of five federated learning methods are released to the public, where the users can use the pre-trained backbone as encoder for federated learning.

 ### Pretrained Foundation Model